nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

 a dynamically controlled `WHERE` condition that applies to the relationship.
 """
 directive @whereHasConditions(
     """
     The Eloquent relationship that the conditions will be applied to.

     This argument can be omitted if the argument name follows the naming convention `has{$RELATION}`.
 For example, if the Eloquent relationship is named `posts`, the argument name must be `hasPosts`.
     """
     relation: String

     """
     Restrict the allowed column names to a well-defined list.
     This improves introspection capabilities and security.
     Mutually exclusive with the `columnsEnum` argument.
     """
     columns: [String!]

     """
     Use an existing enumeration type to restrict the allowed columns to a predefined list.
     This allowes you to re-use the same enum for multiple fields.
     Mutually exclusive with the `columns` argument.
     """
     columnsEnum: String

+    """
+    Reference a method that applies the client given conditions to the query builder.

+    Expected signature: `(
+    \Illuminate\Database\Query\Builder|\Illuminate\Database\Eloquent\Builder $builder,
+    array<string, mixed> $whereConditions
+    ): void`

+    Consists of two parts: a class name and a method name, separated by an `@` symbol.
+    If you pass only a class name, the method name defaults to `__invoke`.
+    """
+    handler: String = "\\Nuwave\\Lighthouse\\WhereConditions\\WhereConditionsHandler"
 ) on ARGUMENT_DEFINITION
 ```